mgnolde/tui-scheduler/README.md

 The Rust [tui-rs](https://github.com/fdehau/tui-rs) library is used for the text interface.
 The initial development was based on the rust-tui tutorial found here: [rust-and-tui-building-a-command-line-interface-in-rust](https://blog.logrocket.com/rust-and-tui-building-a-command-line-interface-in-rust).
 The color scheme was inspired by the [Spotify TUI](https://github.com/Rigellute/spotify-tui).
+The 'up' and 'down' keys are used for navigation, 'q' for exiting.

 ![Interface](mat/interface.png "Interface")